e107inc/e107/README.md

 Be sure you are using the most recent version prior to reporting an issue.
 Your may report any bugs or feature requests on Github [here][2]

+## Pull-Requests

+* Please submit 1 pull-request for each Github #issue you may work on.
+* Make sure that only the lines you have changed actually show up in a file-comparison (diff) ie. some text-editors alter every line so this should be avoided.

   [1]: http://www.e107.org